-In fiscal 2014, Advantest strove to maximize profitability by engaging in sales promotions for non-memory test systems for which demand growth has been particularly strong and by expanding its customer base across all operating segments.
+In fiscal 2014, Advantest strove to maximize profitability by engaging in sales promotions for nonmemory test systems for which demand growth has been particularly strong and by expanding its customer base across all operating segments.
 As a result, Advantest's net sales in fiscal 2014 largely increased ¥163,803 million.
 Advantest returned to profitability, with net income attributable to owners of the parent of ¥16,753 million, mainly due to higher year-over-year net sales, an improved mix of high-profitability products and successful cost-cutting measures undertaken across the entire Advantest Group.
 Advantest's Semiconductor and Component Test System Segment focused on stimulating customer's motivation to invest despite worsening market conditions by launching new products for memory and non-memory semiconductors.
-Our Mechatronics System and Services, Support and Other Segments also sought to increase net sales with strategies such as obtaining new customers in growth sectors.
+Our Mechatronics System and Services, Support and Others Segments also sought to increase net sales with strategies such as obtaining new customers in growth sectors.
 As a result, Advantest's net sales in fiscal 2015 decreased by 1.0%, as compared to fiscal 2014, to ¥162,111 million.
-Net income attributable to owners of the parent was ¥6,694 million, mainly due to an increase in costs denominated in foreign currency due to the continuing depreciation of the yen.
+Net income attributable to owners of the parent was \(\frac{4}{6}\),694 million, mainly due to an increase in costs denominated in foreign currency due to the continuing depreciation of the yen.
+Advantest sought to improve performance, with a focus on capturing new demand from the memory sector, where customers are now highly motivated to invest.
+As a result, Advantest's net sales in fiscal 2016 decreased by 3.8%, as compared to fiscal 2015, to ¥155,916 million in spite of appreciation of the yen.
+Net income attributable to owners of the parent was ¥14,201 million, mainly due to a more profitable sales mix and an increase of deferred tax assets in comparison to the previous fiscal year.

 Advantest believes that its results are significantly affected by the significant volatility in demand in the semiconductor industry.
 While Advantest is unable to predict future trends in the semiconductor industry, if there is a significant downturn in the semiconductor industry, Advantest's financial condition and results of operations will be adversely affected.
-With respect to semiconductor prices in recent years, even though prices for certain products such as DRAM appear to have bottomed out, if the prices decline as a result of oversupply of semiconductors, semiconductor manufacturers' earnings could deteriorate, resulting in their restraint towards capital expenditures, and Advantest's results of operations could be adversely affected.
+With respect to semiconductor prices in recent years, even though prices for products such as DRAM have bottomed out and are rising, if the prices decline as a result of over-supply of semiconductors, semiconductor manufacturers' earnings could deteriorate, resulting in their restraint towards capital expenditures, and Advantest's results of operations could be adversely affected.